omegataupodcast/episode-prep/open/nuclearWeapons.md

   - Pakistan
   - others?

+* Are there any significant differences in the NWs of different countries?
+  E.g., russian vs. US?

 * Why do countries want the bomb?
 Can't use it, realistically!?

 * Is there an agreement among historians whether "it was worth it" to